Not every motor vehicle accident involves two vehicles.

 - Nighttime Driving.
 Motorists who drive at night have limited visibility while navigating the roads.
 This limited visibility can result in single-vehicle accidents when roadside conditions arise suddenly.

 - Poor Driving By Others.
-In some situations, a motor vehicle might be following another vehicle when the leading vehicle makes a quick lane change, abrupt stop, or other sudden driving movement that causes the trailing driver to get into an accident.
+In some situations, a motor vehicle might be following another vehicle when the leading vehicle makes a quick lane change, abrupt stop, or another sudden driving movement that causes the trailing driver to get into an accident.
 The leading vehicle might then continue to drive on without stopping at the accident scene thus leaving only one vehicle.

 Determinations Of Liability for Single Vehicle Accidents

-It is often easy to determine how a single vehicle accident occurred and the party who is liable for the accident.
+It is often easy to determine how a single-vehicle accident occurred and the party who is liable for the accident.

 In many situations, individuals are able to claim compensation from another party who was liable for the accident.

 Some potentials are the government agency or construction company who faultily maintained the road.